Odisha CRZ

 Growth Corridors From Talasari to Gopalpur Across the Six Coastal Districts

 Odisha's coast splits into three personalities.
 The northern Baleswar-Bhadrak stretch (Talasari, Chandipur) is largely CRZ-III B with port-led growth.
 The central deltaic belt (Kendrapara, Jagatsinghpur) is mangrove-dominated CRZ-I A around Bhitarkanika and CRZ-II inside Paradip.
 The southern Puri-Ganjam stretch holds the most active tourism market, with the Paradip Dhamra Gopalpur ports triangle anchoring industrial demand.
-The World Bank ICZM Project covered two specific stretches: Gopalpur-Chilika and Paradip-Dhamra.
+The World Bank ICZM (Integrated Coastal Zone Management) Project covered two specific stretches: Gopalpur-Chilika and Paradip-Dhamra.

 The corridors most asked about, mapped against CRZ classification under the approved Odisha CZMP.